New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino

-The SK has also pioneered in direct detection of boosted dark matter, performing the search for the related signals in the two-component dark sector scenario via electron scattering~\cite{Super-Kamiokande:2017dch} and the cosmic-ray boosted dark matter scenario via proton scattering~\cite{Super-Kamiokande:2022ncz}.
-Furthermore, when BDM scatters off a bound nucleon and ejects the nucleon from oxygen quasi-elastically, the residual nucleus may de-excite by emitting $\gamma$ rays, while the knocked-out neutron can be captured by ambient nuclei emitting a couple of $\gamma$ rays with characteristic energy.
-By searching for the $``\gamma + n"$ pair, SK can not only access weaker coupling scenarios inaccessible to direct detection experiments, but also explore a wide range of parameter space that cannot be explored via proton scattering~\cite{Choi:2024ism}.
+The SK has also pioneered in direct detection of BDM, performing the search for the related signals in the two-component BDM scenario via electron scattering~\cite{Super-Kamiokande:2017dch} and the cosmic-ray BDM scenario via proton scattering~\cite{Super-Kamiokande:2022ncz}.
+Furthermore, when BDM scatters off a bound nucleon and ejects the nucleon from oxygen quasi-elastically, the residual nucleus may de-excite by emitting $\gamma$ rays~\cite{Dutta:2024kuj,Choi:2024ism}, while the knocked-out neutron can be captured by ambient nuclei emitting a couple of $\gamma$ rays.
+By searching for the $\gamma + n$ pair, SK can access weaker coupling scenarios and parameter spaces inaccessible to direct detection or proton scattering experiments, a capability that further extends to the future Hyper-Kamiokande experiment with a gadolinium doping scenario~\cite{Choi:2024ism}.